apache/apisix/docs/en/latest/plugins/limit-conn.md

 title: limit-conn
 keywords:
   - APISIX
-  - Plugin
+  - API Gateway
   - Limit Connection
-  - limit-con
-description: This document contains information about the Apache APISIX limit-con Plugin.
+description: This document contains information about the Apache APISIX limit-con Plugin, you can use it to limits the number of concurrent requests to your services.
 ---

 <!--